 Let’s pause for a moment to just enjoy the colors of this pan seared chicken with sun-dried tomatoes.
 Oh, how it brings me pure bliss, which I could use because…

 Today, I’m experiencing Post New York Missing Disorder, commonly know as PNYMD and where symptoms include longing for a walk through Central Park, a visit to the Met, the most perfectly prepared matcha latte, and food, oh the food!

-It’s a problem… The only cure I’ve found is to go straight to the kitchen and cook up something familiar.
+It’s a problem.
+The only cure I’ve found is to go straight to the kitchen and cook up something familiar.

 You know what’s familiar?
 That dish you can practically make in your sleep.
 Your old faithful!
 This chicken dinner is my go to, my I always have the ingredients on hand meal and this it’s a regular visitor at our dinner table.

 When it comes to my cooking skills I’ve come a long way too and this pan seared chicken with sun-dried tomatoes is proof.
 Years ago when I was a fresh newlywed I wouldn’t have had a clue about what makes a dish healthy or even how to make good substitutions.

 My first try at this recipe was in my tiny odd-shaped NYC apartment (character, they told me it was called “character.”) where I over-cooked the chicken and burnt the sauce, but I didn’t give up and now I can safely and tastefully say this is one of my easiest recipes.

-- 6 bone-in, skin-on Chicken Thighs
+- 1 lb Chicken Thighs

-- 3 tablespoons Olive Oil (or oil of choice), separated
+- 3 tablespoons Olive Oil divided

-- 4 Garlic Cloves, minced
+- 4 Garlic Cloves minced

 - 3/4 cup Chicken Broth

-- 1/2 cup canned Coconut Milk (I used full fat)
+- 1/2 cup Canned Coconut Milk

-- 1 teaspoon Cornstarch (or Arrowroot Powder)
+- 1 teaspoon Cornstarch

 - 1/3 cup Sun-Dried Tomatoes

-- In a medium-sized bowl whisk the Chicken Broth, Coconut Milk (make sure to shake the can before you open it so the milk is mixed up), and Cornstarch and then add to the skillet.
-Stir in the Sun-Dried Tomatoes.
+- In a medium-sized bowl whisk the chicken broth, coconut milk (make sure to shake the can before you open it so the milk is mixed up), and cornstarch, and then add to the skillet.